Introduction

 • Using AI systems to identify students, candidates, employees, contractors, or any type of person.

-• AI should not be utilized in any manner related to evaluating potential candidates for admission into the college, internship or apprenticeship program, or any other Mid Michigan College program.
+• AI should not be utilized in any manner related to evaluating potential candidates for admission into Mid, internship or apprenticeship programs, or any other Mid program.

-• Putting non-public Mid Michigan College data into an Open AI system.
+• Putting non-public Mid data into an Open AI system.

 • Entering confidential information or personal information about any individual into an Open AI system.
 Includes medical, financial, political affiliation, racial or ethnic origin, religious beliefs, gender, sexual orientation, disability status, or any part of a person’s private life or legal status.
 Examples include but are not limited to FERPA, HIPAA, etc.

-• Using College time or resources to generate content using an AI system that would be considered illegal, inappropriate, or harmful to Mid Michigan College’s brand or reputation.
+• Using Mid time or resources to generate content using an AI system that would be considered illegal, inappropriate, or harmful to Mid’s brand or reputation.
 Using AI systems that would be disrespectful to others is prohibited.

 Ethical Guidelines

-Mid Michigan College seeks to act in an ethical manner when using AI.
-Accordingly, there may be uses of AI that are legally permissible but which do not meet Mid’s ethical standards.
-Any use of an AI system at Mid Michigan College should conform to the following ethical guidelines.
+Mid seeks to act in an ethical manner when using AI.
+Accordingly, there may be uses of AI that are legally permissible, but which do not meet Mid’s ethical standards.
+Any use of an AI system at Mid should conform to the following ethical guidelines.

-• Integrity in Use All users of AI systems should be forthright and transparent about how AI assisted in completing the work.
+• All Users of AI systems should be forthright and transparent about how AI assisted in completing the work.
 Even if using an AI system approved by the Technology Council, the supervisor of the department requesting a task for which you are using an AI system should be aware of your use of the AI system.
-Do not misrepresent AI-generated work as solely yours.
+Do not misrepresent AI generated work as solely yours.
 For example, when writing a performance evaluation, the supervisor and/or HR representative should give permission for AI system assistance.

-• Research Use When using data related to students or employees, the data needs to be reviewed by the Institutional Research Office to ensure that the data is anonymized and is being used for educational purposes.
+Institutional Research to ensure that the data is anonymized and is being used for educational purposes.

 High-Risk Use of AI Systems